xorhex/mlget/README.md

   host: ""
 ```

-Fill out the last last one `uploadtomwdb` if you want to take advantage of your private [MWDB](https://github.com/CERT-Polska/mwdb-core) instance to upload the files to.
+Fill out the last last one `uploadtomwdb` if you want to take advantage of a private [MWDB](https://github.com/CERT-Polska/mwdb-core) instance to upload the files to.
 All of the others are for download only.

+### Suggested Setup

+#### When uploadtomwdb is Configured

+Add an alias that maps `mlget` to `mlget --uploaddelete --readupdate /path/to/malware_download_tracker.txt`

+#### When uploadtomwdb is Not Configured

+Add an alias that maps `mlget` to `mlget --readupdate /path/to/malware_download_tracker.txt`

 ### Example Usage